 3. WHEN WILL THIS HAPPEN & WHAT ARE THE ELEMENTS OF THE PROPOSAL?

-The details are still being developed with co-sponsors CM Sheng Thao and CM Dan Kalb, city staff and stakeholders.
-The proposal would seek City Council support to put a measure on our November Ballot to give Oaklanders the opportunity to decide to:
+I am co-sponsoring this measure with CM Sheng Thao and CM Dan Kalb and have been engaging stakeholders for feedback.
+On Tuesday, July 14, City Council will consider placing the measure on our November Ballot to give Oaklanders the opportunity to decide to: